sttp/Specification/Output/README.md

   * Wire Format: Binary

+#### Secure Data Channel

+  * Wire Format: Binary

+#### Data Point Packet Response

+* Wire Format: Binary
+  * Includes a byte flag indicating content, e.g.:
+    * Data compression mode, if any
+    * Total data points in packet
+  * Includes serialized data points

+:information_source: The data point packet is technically classified as a response to a `subscribe` command.
+However, unlike most responses that operate as a sole response to a parent command, data-packet responses will continue to flow for available measurements until an `unsubscribe` command is issued.

+#### Signal Mapping Response

+* Wire Format: Binary
+  * Includes a mapping of data point Guids to run-time signal IDs
+  * Includes per data point ownership state, rights and delivery characteristic details

 #### NoOp Command

 No operation keep-alive ping.
 It is possible for the command channel to remain quiet for some time if most data is being transmitted over the data channel, this command allows a periodic test of client connectivity.